utkarshg6/helpful/Git.md

 git fetch {remote} {branch}
 ```

-Note: The code won't be included to local `branch` but to local `remote/branch`.
+Note: The commits won't be included to local `branch` but to local `remote/branch`.
 To merge it to local `branch`, use `git pull`.

-### Fetching code specifying remote, source and destination
+### Fetching commits using the Refspec method

-- It is similar to pushing code by providing all the arguments.
+- You can fetch commits specifying remote, source and destination.

 ```zsh
 git fetch {remote} {source}:{destination}